-Everything We Know About Trump’s Ukraine-Whistleblower Scandal
+Everything We Know About Trump’s Ukraine Whistle-blower Scandal

-Just as President Trump emerged without suffering any real consequence from one scandal of foreign influence in Eastern Europe, he has embroiled himself in another — a geopolitical frying pan into the fire.
-On September 13, House Intelligence Committee chairman Adam Schiff accused acting Director of National Intelligence, Joseph Maguire, of illegally witholding from Congress a credible complaint of “urgent concern” which had been filed by an intelligence community whistleblower.
-The following week, subsequent reports revealed that the whistleblower’s complaint was over a July 25 call between President Trump and Ukrainian President Volodymyr Zelensky in which Trump allegedly pressed his counterpart to investigate former Vice-President Joe Biden’s son’s business dealings in Ukraine in exchange for unblocking U.S. aid to the country.
-(The claim that Joe Biden interfered in Ukrainian politics to aide his son Hunter has been debunked since May.)
+Out of the geopolitical frying pan into the fire: Having recently emerged from one scandal of foreign influence in Eastern Europe, President Trump has become embroiled in another.
+On September 13, House Intelligence Committee chairman Adam Schiff accused the acting director of national intelligence, Joseph Maguire, of illegally withholding from Congress a credible complaint of “urgent concern” that had been filed by an intelligence-community whistle-blower.
+The following week, subsequent reports revealed that the whistle-blower’s complaint was over a July 25 call between President Trump and Ukrainian president Volodymyr Zelensky, in which Trump allegedly pressed his counterpart to investigate former Vice-President Joe Biden’s son’s business dealings in Ukraine in exchange for unblocking U.S. aid to the country.
+(The claim that Biden interfered in Ukrainian politics to aide his son Hunter had already been debunked.)

-Below is everything we know about Trump’s Ukranian call, and his adminsitration’s attempt to cover it up.
+Below is everything we know about Trump’s Ukrainian call and his administration’s attempt to cover it up.

 Has anyone actually broken the law?

-With regards to the allegations that Trump leveraged U.S. aid to convince a foreign leader to launch an investigation which could damage a potential rival in a presidential campaign, there are arguments for and against whether or not such an act would be illegal (and you can count Rudy “Nothing Is Illegal” Giuliani in the latter camp.)
-At the Daily Beast, former U.S. attorney Barbara McQuade outlined the corruption and bribery scenario:
+With regards to the allegations that Trump leveraged U.S. aid to persuade a foreign leader to launch an investigation that could damage a potential rival in a presidential campaign, there are arguments for and against whether or not such an act would be illegal (and you can count Rudy “Nothing Is Illegal” Giuliani in the latter camp).
+At the Daily Beast, former U.S. Attorney Barbara McQuade outlined the corruption-and-bribery scenario:

 The federal bribery statute makes it a crime for a public official to demand anything of value in exchange for performing an official act.
 A statute known as the Hobbs Act defines extortion as obtaining property from another, with his consent, under color of official right.
 “Property” is defined to mean anything of value, tangible or intangible.
 The essence of both crimes is a demand by a public official to obtain something for himself to which he is not entitled in exchange for performing an official act of his office. …